 Creativity & Originality: How unique is the story or premise presented?
 How well did the film incorporate imagery, sound, acting, direction or other elements to demonstrate the message?
 Is the film fun, entertaining, or thought-provoking?

 Messaging: Is the message clear and directly related to one of the recommended topics?
 Is the message persuasive?
 Messaging is weighted more heavily than the other categories.

 Content: Did the film include educational material?
 How well did the film make use of information provided by health and advocacy organizations (like Breathe California)?
 Were health or environment experts interviewed?

 Technical Quality: How well did you incorporate lighting, sound quality & imagery?
 Does the film employ good editing and flow flawlessly from scene to scene?

-COMPETITION PERIOD: Competition begins on October 5, 2017 and has been extended to Friday, February 10, 2017 at 5:00 pm PDT.
+COMPETITION PERIOD: Competition begins on September 1, 2017 and ends on March 5, 2018 at 5:00 pm PDT.
 All submission forms, permission slips, and films must be received by the end of the Competition Period.